sermon: Does Doctrine Really Matter? (Part 11)

 Now, listen to this modern example.
 I am going to make this disclaimer right at the beginning here.
 I am giving this not to make fun of it but because it is a simple, clear illustration of what people feel free to do in regard to worshipping God.
 If they looked into the Bible, though, they would see that God is the Author of formality in regard to worshipping Him.

-This comes from the Monterey County Herald in Monterey, California; and the title of it is "Christian church in the country."
+This comes from the Monterey County Herald in Monterey, California; and the title of it is "Christian church in the Country."
 It is subtitled "Cowboy Church appeals to community spirit."
 The author is Victor Calderon.
 What the article consists of is his perception of comments made during services as well as other things that he observed.
+He says:

 The first thing a visitor notices about the Salinas Valley Cowboy Church is that it doesn't look like a church.